 You can search for certain objects in the catalog.

 - 1. Enter a search text in the input field. - ⇒ Only those objects are displayed in the catalog which contain the search text. - 2.
-Click on $\boxtimes$ to delete the search text.
+Click on \boxtimes to delete the search text. - ⇒ All objects are displayed in the catalog.